GiorgiVartanov/ecom-app/README.md

 - Browse and search PC parts by category, brand, price, and specs
 - Detailed product pages with images, descriptions, and reviews
-- Cart with add, remove, and edit
+- Product Cart
+- Checkout Page
 - User registration, login, and profile management
 - Order processing and history tracking
 - Admin dashboard for managing products, categories, orders and users